-- To invest with exceptional asset managers across all asset classes.
+- Invest with exceptional asset managers across all asset classes.

-- To ensure portfolio diversification by asset class, strategy, and investment manager.
+- Ensure portfolio diversification by asset class, strategy, and investment manager.

 These two principles have been the cornerstone of the Affluence Investment Fund since its commencement in 2014.
-At 30 June 2021, the Fund was invested in 28 unlisted funds and a further 9 listed investments.
-We are constantly surprised by how many fantastic asset managers are available in Australia once you look beneath the surface of the dominant large (and mostly underperforming) wealth managers.
-Each of our managers does something different to all the others.
-And we continue to believe each can produce better than average risk-adjusted returns over a complete market cycle.
+At 30 June 2022, the Fund was invested in over 30 unlisted funds, in addition to a range of listed investments.
+We are constantly surprised by how many fantastic asset managers are available in Australia once you look beneath the surface of the dominant large (and mostly underperforming) asset managers.
+Each of our managers does something different to others.
+And we continue to believe each can produce better than average risk adjusted returns over a complete market cycle.

-Also, having been running for over 6 years, the Fund now has an additional feature that sets it apart from other similar funds.
-Almost 40% of the underlying investments, including the Affluence LIC Fund, are closed to new investors.
-This means the Affluence Investment Fund now provides access to a manager set that is simply impossible to replicate.
-In addition, around 20% of the portfolio is allocated to funds that are only available to wholesale investors.
+Having been running for over 7 years, the Fund now has an additional feature that sets it apart from other similar funds.
+Almost 40% of the underlying investments are closed to new investors or are only available to wholesale investors.

 As with all our strategies, we focus heavily on trying to ensure the portfolio can withstand large market corrections adequately.
 We use four main tools to help us achieve this: